History of the Jews in New York City: Orthodox Jews

+Sephardic Jews

 Sephardic Jews, including Syrian Jews, have also lived in New York City since the late 19th century.
 Many Sephardi immigrants have settled in New York City and formed a Sephardi community.
 The community is centered in Brooklyn and is primarily composed of Syrian Jews.
 Other Sephardi Jews in New York City hail from Egypt, Israel, Lebanon, and Morocco.
 Sephardi Jews first began arriving in New York City in large numbers between 1880 and 1924.
 Most Arab immigrants during these years were Christian, while Sephardi Jews were a minority and Arab Muslims largely began migrating during the mid-1960s.
 When Syrian Jews first began to arrive in New York City during the late 1800s and early 1900s, Eastern European Ashkenazi Jews on the Lower East Side sometimes disdained their Syrian co-coreligionists as Arabische Yidden, Arab Jews.
 Some Ashkenazim doubted whether Sephardi/Mizrahi Jews from the Middle East were Jewish at all.
 In response, some Syrian Jews who were deeply proud of their ancient Jewish heritage, derogatorily dubbed Ashkenazi Jews as "J-Dubs", a reference to the first and third letters of the English word "Jew".

 In the 1990 United States Census, there were 11,610 Sephardi Jews in New York City, composing 23 percent of the total "Arab population" of the city.
 Arab Jews in the city sometimes still face anti-Arab racism.
 After the September 11 attacks, some Arab Jews in New York City were subjected to arrest and detention because they were suspected to be Islamist terrorists.
 Egyptian Jews arrived in New York City more recently than the Syrian Jews, with many of the Egyptian Jews speaking Ladino as well as Arabic and French.
 The vast majority Egyptian-Jewish immigrants to the city are Sephardi/Mizrahi, with very few being Ashkenazi.
 Ladino-speaking Egyptian Jews have tended to settle in the Forest Hills neighborhood of Queens.
 Very few Egyptian Jews lived in New York City or elsewhere in the United States prior to the 1956 Suez Crisis.
 Prior to the Immigration and Nationality Act of 1965, the quota for Egyptian immigrants was set at 100 people per year.
 Because of antisemitism directed against Egyptian Jews in Egypt, a small number of Egyptian-American Jews in New York City banded together as the "American Jewish Organization for the Middle East, Inc." to advocate for Jewish Egyptian refugees.
 There are two major communities of Egyptian Jews, one in Queens and another in Brooklyn.
 Egyptian Jews in Queens helped found Shearith Israel Congregation, while Egyptian Jews in Brooklyn's Bensonhurst neighborhood largely attended Syrian-Jewish synagogues.